bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

 * General and situational awareness
 * Empathy and communication skills

-It continues to improve in all these areas, as you read this.
+It continues to improve in all these areas as you read this.

 ## Feedback to WASDENN